pamelafox/chatgpt-backend-fastapi/README.md

+> [!IMPORTANT]
+> This sample has moved to https://github.com/Azure-Samples/openai-chat-backend-fastapi

 # Chat with GPT models - FastAPI backend

 This repository includes a simple Python FastAPI app that streams responses from Azure OpenAI GPT models.